- Reichenberger Str. 72A

 Leomo is a Japanese startup focusing on a hardware and software solution for for professional cyclists.

-Alongside the high level organization of product development, project management and development practices, I also directly drove the product re-architecure from two monolithic blocks (a Python/Django website and backend, and a single on-device Android application) to a flexible, testable, separate set of services and applications/libraries.
+Alongside the high level organization of product development, project management and development practices, I also directly drove the product re-architecure from two monolithic blocks (a Python/Django website and backend, and a single on-device Android application) to a flexible, testable, separate set of micro-services and applications/libraries.

 During my time at Leomo I also learnt in depth about hardware developent (especially custom Android devices, and low powered external sensors) and gathered some invaluable hands-on experience on Android internals and the STM32/ARM Cortex M4 hardware platform.